 Why not celebrate your friend's mid-life crisis with him?
 Go with him to pick out the sports car.
-Encourage him to ask out the younger woman.
+Ask him about the women he is seeing.
 Let him work it out.
 With a little support, he will move through this challenging time.

 You could support her.
-Dress up in your hottest clothes and go out on the town with her.
+Go out on the town with her.
 She will work it out.
 She knows what is going on.
 She just needs to work through it.
 Are you strong enough to support her in her time of need?